Social Contribution Activities

 Supporting Overseas Students through the Mitsui Bussan Trade Promotion Foundation

-The Mitsui Bussan Trade Promotion Foundation was established in 1927 under the chairmanship of the company's first president, Takashi Masuda, to commemorate the 50th anniversary of the former Mitsui.
-The foundation ceased to operate with Mitsui's dissolution at the end of the war, but was reactivated in 1989 and continues its work today.
-In addition to hosting trade research conferences, the foundation nowadays also promotes international exchange and provides support to overseas students at universities in Japan.
-The support had been provided to the students from Asian countries.
+The Mitsui Bussan Trade Promotion Foundation was established in 1927 to commemorate the 50th anniversary of the former Mitsui, while appointed Mr. Takashi Masuda, the company's first president, as the first chairman.
+The foundation had ceased to operate with the former Mitsui's dissolution at the end of the World War II.
+However it has been reactivated in 1989 and has provided support to overseas students learning at universities in Japan as an international exchange enhancement.
+The support had been mainly provided to the students from Asian countries.

 Mitsui Bussan Scholarship Program for Indonesia

 Mitsui has built a close relationship with Indonesia through its business.
-Aspiring to build even stronger ties between Japan and Indonesia, we established the Mitsui-Bussan Scholarship Program for Indonesia in 1992 to support exceptional individuals who will someday contribute to the further development of their country.
+Aspiring to build even stronger ties between Japan and Indonesia, we established the Mitsui-Bussan Scholarship Program for Indonesia in 1992 to support remarkable individuals who would contribute to the further development of their country.

 Mitsui has worked in partnership with local organizations to provide scholarships to selected high school students in Indonesia.
 The students receive support for five-and-half years, enabling them to start from a Japanese language program and to graduate university in Japan.
-Of the 46 students who have received scholarships, around half have been recruited by Japanese companies, and serve as bridges between Japan and Indonesia.
+In addition to providing the scholarships, we will also implement a program focused on social issues, with the aim of producing human resources from among the scholarship recipients entering university this year who will be capable of contributing to Indonesia's nation-building in this era of sustainability.

 Mitsui-endowed Lecture Programs at Overseas Universities

-Mitsui has endowed lecture programs in the United States, China, Myanmar, and Poland.
+Mitsui has endowed lecture programs in the United States and China.

 Contributing to Global Human Resource Development through Training in Japan

 In 1971, Mitsui & Co.
 (Australia) Ltd. established the Mitsui Educational Foundation with the aim of bringing about greater mutual understanding and friendship among Japanese and Australian youth, while contributing to stronger ties between the two nations.
-Every year, the foundation selects 8 students from universities across Australia to send on a three-week study tour of Japan.
+Every year, the foundation selects 8 students from universities across Australia to send on a three-week study tour to Japan.
 The young visitors to Japan have shown a keen interest in learning about a wide range of topics and have been given opportunities while in Japan to visit universities and other educational facilities, companies, factories, and sites that play a significant role in Japan's history and culture.
-The foundation also offers other opportunities for the participants to learn more about Japan, including placements with homestay families where the students are able to experience Japanese lifestyles firsthand, and chances for them to spend two days with university students who are bound for careers at Mitsui.
+The foundation also offers other opportunities for the participants to learn more about Japan, including a homestay where the students are able to experience Japanese lifestyles firsthand, and a two-day exchange opportunity with university students who plan to work for Mitsui.